 Paste the image into Paint by pressing Ctrl + V. That hotkey will paste the snapshot there, and below is an example of a desktop snapshot captured with the Gadwin PrintScreen.
 Note the software also saves a history of your snapshots, which you can open by selecting Show Capture History on the circular menu.

 You can also include alternative cursors in the snapshot.
 To do that, select Show Options on the circular menu to open the window below.
 Then click Image and select the Use a cursor from file check box.
 Click Cursor File and the … button to choose an alternative cursor to include in the image, and then press the Open button.
 The snapshot will include the cursor selected even if you captured it with the default one.

-So with Gadwin PrintScreen you can now capture a variety of cursors within your snapshots.
+Using Gadwin PrintScreen you can capture a variety of cursors within your snapshots.
 With the cursor in the shots you can highlight software options and settings more effectively.